Kobe Bryant to Be Honored During the 2020 Oscars Ceremony

 Hollywood's biggest night will honor one of its very own stars.

 The 2020 Oscars are only a couple of weeks away, but that doesn't mean there isn't room to add something new to the telecast.
 E!
-News has learned that the Academy will pay tribute to the late Kobe Bryant, who was killed in a helicopter crash on Jan.
+News can confirm that the Academy will pay tribute to the late Kobe Bryant, who was killed in a helicopter crash on Jan.
 26 in Calabasas, Calif.

 He and his 13-year-old daughter, Gianna Maria-Onore Bryant, were two of nine people who passed away due to the incident, which is still under investigation.